 San Francisco has become one of the nation's most expensive places to live.
 To address this reality, the University has instituted concrete plans to develop and complete a substantial amount of new campus housing by 2019, but that leaves many current students without a solution in the meantime.

-To bridge the gap for students enrolled in degree programs who are not living in campus housing, UCSF will offer a need-based program to provide a $2,400 Cost of Living Supplement (COLS) to current and admitted students, starting in the 2016-17 academic year.
+To bridge the gap for students enrolled in degree programs who are not living in campus housing, UCSF will continue to offer a need-based program to provide a $2,400 Cost of Living Supplement (COLS) to current and admitted students in the 2017-18 academic year.
 The COLS may be used, at the student’s discretion, to help pay for housing or associated costs, such as commuting.

 Students are eligible to apply for the COLS if: